Radosław Majecki: Club career

 In January 2020, Majecki agreed a contract until June 2024 with Ligue 1 side Monaco, who loaned him back to Legia Warsaw until the end of the 2019–20 season.
 The transfer fee paid to Legia Warsaw was reported as €7 million.

 On 20 July 2022, he moved on a loan until the end of the season to Belgian side Cercle Brugge.

 On 25 February 2024, Majecki was chosen to play over first-choice goalkeeper Philipp Köhn for a 3–2 away win over Lens, making his first Ligue 1 appearance since September 2020.
 He would stay in the starting line-up for the remainder of the 2023–24 season, keeping seven clean sheets in 11 league appearances, as Monaco finished runners-up and qualified for the UEFA Champions League.
 On 20 May 2024, he signed a new four-year deal with the Monégasque club.

 One day after Monaco signed Lukas Hradecky, on 9 August 2025, Majecki joined Brest on a season-long loan.

+On 17 July 2026, Majecki was loaned to Pafos in Cyprus, with an option to buy.